lorenzomartino86/todolist/README.md

 #### Instructions for build
-In order to build the final WAR file and  we need to perform following commands:
+In order to build the final WAR file  we need to perform following commands:

 1. Build API module
 ```